ScaryPoppins/shelfie1/README.md

 9) Make sure to run `nodemon` again and make sure your database is connecting.
 10) Copy the connection string from your .env file into SQLTabs and create the products table.
 11) It's helpful to insert some dummy data into your database at this point to help you test as you go along.

+## Competencies
+Congradulations!
+If you finished all the setup, you've already completed some demo competencies! </br>
+"Student can use class based components in react and it's features (render, JSX,nested components)" </br>
+"Student can apply ES6 constructs in React for better code (import, export, destructuring)" </br>
+"Student can create Node servers using the Express package (Server running)" </br>
+"Student can create tables in a database" </br>
+"Student can connect to their database" </br>

 # Color Palette & Font